 After selecting a background image, click on the ‘Preview’ button below the list of images on the background settings panel.
 If it doesn’t work, try clicking it again to get a live preview of your face against the background you selected.

 You can select and change backgrounds while ‘Preview’ is on to quickly find the best background for the meeting.

 Note: While you’re previewing, Microsoft Teams will block your video feed to other members in the meeting.
 Members will only see your profile picture while you’re setting a suitable background for yourself.

 Once you’ve set up a background, click on the ‘Apply and turn on video’ button to get back to the meeting with your camera on and a background image applied to hide the messy background you may have in reality.

-Background Effects in Microsoft Teams is only gradually rolling out to the users on the Teams Desktop client.
-You’ll need Microsoft Teams Version 1.3.00.8663 or above to get the ‘Background Effects’ feature.
+Custom Background Effects in Microsoft Teams is only gradually rolling out to the users on the Teams Desktop client.
+You’ll need the latest Microsoft Teams Version to get the ‘Background Effects’ feature.